SciML/LinearSolve.jl/docs/src/solvers/solvers.md

 As sparse matrices get larger, iterative solvers tend to get more efficient than factorization methods if a lower tolerance of the solution is required.

-IterativeSolvers.jl uses a low-rank Q update in its GMRES so it tends to be faster than Krylov.jl for CPU-based arrays, but it's only compatible with CPU-based arrays while Krylov.jl is more general and will support accelerators like CUDA.
-Krylov.jl works with CPUs and GPUs and tends to be more efficient than other Krylov-based methods.
+Krylov.jl generally outperforms IterativeSolvers.jl and KrylovKit.jl, and is compatible
+with CPUs and GPUs, and thus is the generally preferred form for Krylov methods.

 Finally, a user can pass a custom function for handling the linear solve using `LinearSolveFunction()` if existing solvers are not optimally suited for their application.